ROCm/rocr_debug_agent/docs/conceptual/user-guide.rst

 - **Memory fault**

 A memory fault occurs when an AMDGPU accesses an inaccessible page.
-This leads to printing information about the memory fault as shown below:
+This leads to printing information about the memory fault, as shown below:

 .. code-block:: shell